 Yes, it’s that time of year when pumpkin spice is everywhere.
-I used to love the Starbucks pumpkin spice latte but now I just can’t do the overwhelming sweetness.
+I used to love the Starbucks pumpkin spice latte, but now I just can’t do the overwhelming sweetness.
 Good thing it’s easy to make your own—and this version is dairy-free and spiked with hormone-balancing adaptogens.

 Pumpkins not only taste sweet and delicious, but they’ll also give you an internal boost of vitamins, minerals, and antioxidants.
-Especially the antioxidant beta-carotene, which gives pumpkins their orange color.
-The body converts beta-carotene into vitamin A, which protects against the signs of aging just as much on the inside.
-Since beta-carotene is a fat soluble organic compound its absorption is enhanced if eaten with fats.
+They are especially high in beta-carotene, a carotenoid that gives pumpkins their orange color [source].
+The body converts beta-carotene into vitamin A, which protects against the effects of aging on the inside just as much as it does on the skin [source].

-Hormone Balancing Pumpkin Spice Latte
+Pumpkin Spice Latte

 - 1/2 cup pureed pumpkin